In this explainer, we will learn how to find a unit rate and how to use it to solve problems in the real world.

-For instance, we often measure speeds in kilometers per hour (km/h).
-As one hour is 60 minutes, we need to find the distance she covers in 60 minutes to find her speed in kilometers per hour (it is the distance run in one hour).
+For instance, we often measure speeds in kilometres per hour (km/h).
+As one hour is 60 minutes, we need to find the distance she covers in 60 minutes to find her speed in kilometres per hour (it is the distance run in one hour).
 We multiply the unit rate (the distance she covers in one minute) by 60 minutes: we find 9 km.
 Her speed is thus 9 km/h.

 Definition: Unit Rate

 The unit rate is the coefficient of proportionality between two quantities that are directly proportional.
-It is expressed in a compound unit (e.g., kilometers per hour) and gives the amount of the first quantity per (which means “for one”) unit of the second quantity.
+It is expressed in a compound unit (e.g., kilometres per hour) and gives the amount of the first quantity per (which means “for one”) unit of the second quantity.

 Let us look at the first example to check our understanding.

 Example 1: Identifying a Unit Rate from a Description

 What is the average speed of a sound wave that travels 895 metres in 2.5 seconds?

 The speed of sound depends on the substance in which it is traveling.
 Here, we know that, in 2.5 seconds, the sound wave traveled 895 metres.
 We want to find the unit rate (here the speed), that is, how many meters the sound wave traveled in one second.